SyncfusionExamples/How-to-modify-or-disable-shortcuts-of-EditControl/README.md

 }
 ```

-You can also use our PreviewKeyDown events to modify this Undo and Redo features using the following code:
+You can also use our PreviewKeyDown event to modify this Undo and Redo features using the following code:

 ```C#
 private void Edit1_PreviewKeyDown(object sender, System.Windows.Input.KeyEventArgs e)